 4. Are you over-reporting your team’s chargeable/utilization rate?

 This problem is pervasive in professional services firms.
 The error is simple.
 They calculate their chargeable rate based on a 37.5 hour week, when everyone knows that the minimum expected of them is more like 50 hours a week.
-As the chargeable rate approaches 100%, managers worry they are understaffed, even though significant capacity remains based on the mores of the corporation.
+As the chargeable rate approaches 100%, managers worry they are understaffed, even though significant capacity remains based on the norms of the corporation.

 5. Are you missing a 5 year “upgrade” plan?